For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 If you want to study in Australia, Melbourne is often ranked as the best place to do so.

-It's known as the country's cultural capital, with plenty of live music, theatre, comedy and sports to keep you entertained on the weekends.
+It's known as the country's cultural capital, with plenty of live music, theatre, comedy and sports to keep you entertained.
 It's also known for having a multicultural population, a very high standard of living and some pretty gorgeous beaches.

-It also has a whopping nine universities, and over 300,000 students living there, so it's a great choice if you want to live in a thriving student community.
+With a whopping nine universities, and almost 300,000 students living there, it's a great choice if you want to live in a thriving student community.

-The University of Melbourne and Monash University are the city's highest-ranked institutions, and some of the best in the world.
+The University of Melbourne and Monash University are the city's highest-ranked institutions.

 2. Sydney